influxdata/docs.influxdata.com-ARCHIVE/content/platform/introduction/getting-started.md

     parent: Introduction
 ---

-This is the getting started doc
+_This is the getting started doc._

-- Download
-- Install